Your todo list:

 This slick open book is probably the hardest 5.8 in White Rock/Los Alamos, and is unfortunately a classic.
+Many people find it frustrating, but I think it is one of the best easier cracks at White Rock.

 This is the obvious open book that begins just left of the cave on the north side.